 Before the French Revolution, France existed as provinces, duchies, and properties, not as departments, as we know them today.
-We know how to search, find, and obtain (militaire matricules) French military records located in a town bureau of a department, but finding them from the ‘ancien régime’ pre-revolutionary France is completely different.
+We know how to search, find, and obtain (militaire matricules) French military records located in a town bureau of a department, but finding them from the ‘ancien régime’ (the old order) to the Napoleonic era of France is completely different.
 With that, it’s going to take research of another kind.

 First of all, where are these records?

 Where they are not: today’s French departments.
 You can only find them at the Mémoire Des Hommes, a French government military website.
 These records are now digitized and online.
 Thanks to all who completed this massive project.
-Volunteers are in the process of indexing those records.
+Community effort of volunteers have indexed and continue their labor of love of indexing those records.
+You really have to love indexing, and a desire and dedication to help others by making all these documents easily available.
+Thanks to all who have and continue to index these records.
+Your work is very much appreciated.

 The initial information is located on a drop-down menu on the right side of the page.
 From there is an overwhelming lists of regiments of Infantries, cavaleries, of hussards, dragons, chaussiers, royal guards and seemingly endless host of other military groups.
 Use my navigational tutorials to understand and find your way through the maze.